 Established in 1895, Hope Cemetery started off as about 53 acres of land.
 The granite industry was expanding at this time which led artisans, mostly from Italy to travel to the United States to work their artistic skill on granite slabs.
 Back at this time granite was predominately used for tombstones and memorials.

 Silicosis, a respiratory disease caused by granite dust, was quite common during this era when granite was a booming industry.
-Many people were dying from this disease and as Mike and I walked around Hope Cemetery we soon found the cause of death for many in this location were silicosis.
+Many people were dying from this disease and as we walked around Hope Cemetery we soon found the cause of death for many in this location were silicosis.
 It made me sad to think so many died back then from their work that they loved so much.

 The Spanish Flu also hit around the early 1900’s which led to more deaths.
 Within the Hope Cemetery today you will see magnificent tombstones built from granite.
 They look to be the work of true artists who took the time to share the story of each deceased person through the artful talent of granite carving.

 Today the location is about 65 acres and its said to have over 10,000 tombstones and memorials inside.
 We took a stroll through the whole cemetery and snapped photos of our favorite, most memorable tombstones along the way.